nf-core/fastquorum/docs/usage.md

 Once you have the indices from a workflow run you should save them somewhere central and reuse them in subsequent runs using custom config files or command line parameters:

-- the `--fasta` parameter specifies the path the genome FASTA
+- the `--fasta` parameter specifies the path to the genome FASTA
-- the `--dict` parameter specifies the path the genome sequence dictionary (see `samtools dict`)
+- the `--dict` parameter specifies the path to the genome sequence dictionary (see `samtools dict`)
-- the `--fasta_fai` parameter specifies the path the genome FASTA index (see `samtools faidx`)
+- the `--fasta_fai` parameter specifies the path to the genome FASTA index (see `samtools faidx`)
 - the `--bwa` parameter specifies the path to the directory containing the BWA index

 ### iGenomes (not recommended)